NLnetLabs/rotonda-doc/manual/source/api/global.rst

     Fields
     ======

-    Fields can be used to override the default selection of output of certain parts of the response.
+    Fields can be used to override the default output fields of parts of the response.
 This can help to greatly reduce the size of responses.
 Note that this is different from *filtering*.

     - ``?fields[pathAttributes]=<LIST_OF_TYPECODES>``
         where **<LIST_OF_TYPECODES>** is a comma separated list of integers,